 It is well recognised that a majority of patients cured from cancer are cured by surgery.
-However, surgical oncology is not recognised as a subspecialty in all European countries.
-One of the Society's aims is to have this field established as an important specialty in oncology.
-Advanced surgical oncology has just been recognised as a defined specialisation by US regulatory authorities in an effort to raise the quality and consistency of cancer surgery across the United States.
-The situation in Europe is more complex as regulatory controls over training and certification are handled independently by each member state and are very variable.
-Promoting education and training in state of the art cancer surgery across the European Union is thus one of the main objectives of ESSO.
+Advanced surgical oncology has been recognised as a defined specialisation by US regulatory authorities, but it hasn't yet been recognised as a subspecialty in all European countries.
+One of our Society's aims is to have this field established as an important specialty in oncology, in an effort to raise the quality and consistency of cancer surgery.
+The situation in Europe is more complex than the US, as regulatory controls over training and certification are handled independently by each EU Member State and are very variable.
+Promoting education and training in state-of-the-art cancer surgery across the European Union is thus one of the main objectives of ESSO.

 Hence, the Education Committee of ESSO offers a range of fellowships to support trainees in surgical oncology to visit centres of oncological excellence, both within and outside Europe, to sponsor their attendance at ESSO Congresses or the prestigious MCCR workshop on methods in clinical cancer research (organised jointly by ECCO, ASCO, EORTC and ESMO).

-The ESSO Education and Training Committee also developed a Core Curriculum in surgical oncology with recommendations for a fundamental knowledge set which all practicing surgical oncologists should aspire to.
-This encompasses not just the latest surgical techniques but the underpinning molecular biology of cancer and its treatments, palliative care and psycho-oncology: all vital to ensure that the modern surgical oncologist can offer treatment of the highest standard but can also understand the principles behind these treatments and so advance knowledge through research.
+The ESSO Education and Training Committee also developed a Core Curriculum in surgical oncology, with recommendations for a fundamental knowledge set which all practicing surgical oncologists should aspire to.
+This encompasses not onlythe latest surgical techniques but the underpinning molecular biology of cancer and its treatments, palliative care and psycho-oncology.
+All vital aspects to ensure that the modern surgical oncologist can offer treatment of the highest standard, but that he/she can also understand the principles behind these treatments, and thus advance knowledge through research.

 ESSO endeavours to foster a multi-disciplinary collaboration in the management of cancer patients, and hence to actively contribute to educational projects and courses on specific tumours in partnership with other cancer organisations.
 Examples of ESSO-run courses include ones on HIPEC, rectal cancer, liver metastases and breast cancer.
 ESSO also collaborates with other societies to provide academic input into a wide range of ESSO-labelled courses, providing recommendations for course content and the best speakers in the field.